Frontear/dotfiles/lib/README.md

 Documentation for my lib extensions, because I want to keep the `default.nix` as free of comments as possible.

 ## flake.mkModules
-Takes one argument, a path to a directory tree of modules.
+Takes two arguments, a path to your NixOS modules, and extra arguments you wish to append to the module's function call.

-Returns a module expression that imports all modules found within the directory tree, joined with extra arguments from the flake in a funky combinator that does not depend on specialArgs.
-In doing so, true isolation is achieved as modules are determined and connected ahead-of-time and irrespective of what the system provides.
+Returns an expression valid for the purposes of `lib.evalModules` that imports all `default.nix` files found within the provided directory tree, joined with the extra arguments from the flake using some hacky `__functor` and `__functionArgs` magic.

-This function make the assumption that modules are defined in `default.nix`, and any other files are ignored as they are assumed to be linked by the aforementioned entrypoint.
+The main benefit of providing this is being able to pass arbitrary arguments to the modules independent of the hosts `specialArgs` or `_module.args` value.
+Furthermore, no argument passed through this way leaks into the main module context, ensuring complete isolation.

+> [!WARNING]
+> Please note that this function will ONLY import `default.nix` files.
+> All other files will be ignored, meaning it is up to you, as the
+> module author to connect them together.
+>
+> This function will infrec if the provided modules path is `./.` and
+> a `default.nix` exists at `./.`.
+This is due to an internal design
+> detail that recursively processes the file tree.
+If `./.` is given,
+> it will continue to recurse on itself and re-trigger this module.
+> As such, execute this function call from outside the modules tree.
+> A good place is your `flake.nix`, as provided in the example below.

 Usage:
 ```nix